 When will 'The Hanged God' Trilogy novels be released?

-'Northern Wrath' is set to be released end October 2020.
-The second instalment in 2021 and the series will conclude with a final volume released in 2022.
+'Northern Wrath' was released end October 2020.
+The second instalment is set to be released same time in 2021 and the series will conclude with a final volume released in 2022.
 All three novels have been written and also sold to a publisher (Solaris), so it's only a question of getting them through the publishing machine.

 Is 'Northern Wrath' your first book?